henrietta-k/adapt-learning-wiki/Styling-your-course.md

 Themes
 ------
 Adapt supports user-defined themes, a special kind of plugin that lets you style your course in a variety of ways.
-Themes are written in [LESS](http://lesscss.org/), all CSS syntax is supported plus variables and nested rules.
-The HTML templates are created using [handlebars](http://handlebarsjs.com/).
+Themes are written in [Less](http://lesscss.org/), all CSS syntax is supported plus variables and nested rules.
+The HTML templates are created using [Handlebars](http://handlebarsjs.com/).

-A basic theme, [adapt-contrib-vanilla](/adaptlearning/adapt-contrib-vanilla) is included in the framework and can be found in the ```theme``` folder
+A basic theme, [adapt-contrib-vanilla](/adaptlearning/adapt-contrib-vanilla) is included in the framework's *src/theme* folder.

-To switch to a new theme, do the following:
+The framework permits only one theme to be installed at a time.
+To switch to a new theme, uninstall the **Vanilla** theme, then install the new theme.
+Run the following commands:
 ```bash
 $ adapt uninstall contrib-vanilla
 $ adapt install some-other-theme
 $ grunt build
 ```

-Simple customisation is possible by changing the built-in variables in ```less/variables.less```
+Simple customisation is possible by changing the built-in variables in **Vanilla**'s *less* folder: *colors.less*, *fonts.less*, *generic.less*, and *paddings.less*.

 ###Theme variables
 ####Main colors

-Use the main colours to store your theme's colors.
-You can use the main color in combination with other variables that set colors, for example the button color.
+Use variables to store your theme's colors.
+Assign these to roles in your color scheme.
 This will help achieve a consistent look and feel across your course.

 - **@primary-color**